TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkapplicationgateways/appgatewayhostoverride-public.md

     }
   },
-  "displayLabel": "Do not override hostname to ensure website integrity", "additionalColumns": [{ "name": "RulesInViolation", "title": "Rules" }] }
+  "displayLabel": "Do not override hostname to ensure website integrity", "additionalColumns": [{ "name": "rulesInViolation", "title": "Rules" }] }
 ---